 Temperature & Humidity

-As with many other moss species, Sphagnum Moss propagates through spores.
-Over time these spores will develop and spread to form new moss colonies.
+As with many other moss species, sphagnum moss propagates through spores in the wild.
+They’d develop over time and spread to form new moss colonies.

 Varieties & Similar Plants

 In the wild, there are almost 400 species of sphagnum moss.
 But when it comes to terrarium usage, I don’t typically see much in the way of preference.

 In fact, I’ve found that the species name is almost never shared on the product listings.